Gaia kinematics reveal a complex lopsided and twisted Galactic disc warp

 { Institut de Ci\`encies del Cosmos, Universitat de Barcelona (IEEC-UB), Mart\'{i} i Franqu\`es 1, E-08028 Barcelona, Spain \and Departamento de Astronom\'{i}a, Instituto de F\'{i}sica, Universidad de la Rep\'{u}blica, Igu\'a 4225, CP 11400 Montevideo, Uruguay \and Centro de Investigaciones de Astronom\'ia (CIDA), AP 264, M\'erida 5101-A, Venezuela \and Instituto de Astronom\'{i}a, Universidad Nacional Auton\'{o}ma de M\'{e}xico, Apdo.
 Postal 877, Ensenada, 22800 Baja California, Mexico }

-\abstract {Currently there are few warp kinematic models able to characterise both structure and kinematics, since they require high accuracy at large distances.
-These methods are necessary to shed some light to the lopsidedness of the warp and the twisting of the line-of-nodes of the stellar component, already seen in other components, such as gas and dust, and in external galaxies. } {We want to use the vertical information coming from the \Gaia~Data Release 2 astrometric data up to $G=20$~mag to characterise the structure of the Galactic warp, the related vertical motions and the dependency of the Galactic warp on the age.} {We analyse the spatial and kinematic data of two different populations up to galactocentric distances of $R=16$~kpc, namely a young bright sample mainly formed by OB stars and an older one of Red Giant Branch stars.
-We use two different but complementary methods (\ngc~PCM and LonKin) based on the \Gaia~ observables to study the global shape of the Galactic warp, together with two dimensional projections of the positions and proper motions in the Galactic plane.} {This work confirms a high degree of complexity of the vertical structure and motion of the Galactic disc.
-We definitively confirm the age dependency of the Galactic warp, both in positions and kinematics, being the altitude of the Galactic warp of the order of $0.2$~kpc for the OB sample and of $1.0$~kpc for the Red Giant Branch at $R=14$~kpc.
-Both the LonKin and \ngc~PCM methods find that the starting radius of the warp is $12<R<13$~kpc for the OB sample and $10<R<11$~kpc for the RGB.
-From the RGB sample, we find from $R>10$~kpc the line-of-nodes twists away from the Sun-anticentre line towards galactic azimuths $\theta\sim 180-200\degr$ increasingly with radius.
-Also, the RGB sample reveals a slightly lopsided stellar warp with $|Z(down)|- |Z(up)|\sim 250$~pc.
-We find the line of maximum of proper motions in latitude is systematically offset from the line-of-nodes estimated from the spatial data, which our warp models predict as a kinematic signature of lopsidedness.
-We also show a prominent wave-like pattern of a bending mode dominant from the Solar ring to large heliocentric distances different in the OB and RGB samples.
-Both positions and kinematics also reveal substructures in phase space that might not be related to the large scale Galactic warp nor to the bending mode.} {\Gaia~Data Release 2 data opens the possibility of studying the vertical distribution of the Galactic plane in terms of both positions and velocities of two tracers with different stellar population ages and up to $R=16$~kpc.
-It confirms that both the structure and kinematics of the Galactic warp depend on the age.
-Additionally, it reveals a high degree of complexity that triggers the need for complex kinematic models, flexible enough to combine both wave-like patterns and an S-shaped lopsided warp.}
+\abstract {There are few warp kinematic models of the Galaxy able to characterise both structure and kinematics, since they require high accuracy at large distances.
+These models are necessary to shed some light to the lopsidedness of the warp and the twisting of the line-of-nodes of the stellar warp, already seen in gas and dust. } {We use the vertical information coming from the \Gaia~Data Release 2 astrometric data up to $G=20$~mag to characterise the structure of the Galactic warp, the related vertical motions and the dependency of the Galactic warp on the age.} {We analyse two populations up to galactocentric distances of $16$~kpc, a young bright sample mainly formed by OB stars and an older one of Red Giant Branch (RGB) stars.
+We use two methods (the Pole Count Maps of Great Circle bands and galactic longitude - proper motion in latitude lines) based on the \Gaia~ observables, together with two dimensional projections of the positions and proper motions in the Galactic plane.} {This work confirms the age dependency of the Galactic warp, both in positions and kinematics, being the height of the Galactic warp of the order of $0.2$~kpc for the OB sample and of $1.0$~kpc for the RGB at a galactocentric distance of $14$~kpc.
+Both methods find that the onset radius of the warp is $12\sim 13$~kpc for the OB sample and $10\sim 11$~kpc for the RGB.
+From the RGB sample, we find from galactocentric distances larger than $10$~kpc the line-of-nodes twists away from the Sun-anticentre line towards galactic azimuths $\sim 180-200\degr$ increasing with radius, though possibly influenced by extinction.
+Also, the RGB sample reveals a slightly lopsided stellar warp with $\sim 250$~pc difference between the up and down sides.
+The line of maximum of proper motions in latitude is systematically offset from the line-of-nodes estimated from the spatial data, which our warp models predict as a kinematic signature of lopsidedness.
+We also show a prominent wave-like pattern of a bending mode different in the OB and RGB samples.
+Both positions and kinematics also reveal substructures that might not be related to the large scale Galactic warp nor to the bending mode.} {\Gaia~Data Release 2 data reveals a high degree of complexity in terms of both positions and velocities that triggers the need for complex kinematic models, flexible enough to combine both wave-like patterns and an S-shaped lopsided warp. }

 \keywords{Astrometry -- Proper motions -- Galaxy: kinematics and dynamics -- Galaxy: structure}